Informing yourself about disasters

 A few figures

-10 have directly affected the Caribbean sea and the gulf of Mexico.
+10 directly affected the Caribbean Sea and the Gulf of Mexico.
 Among these storms, 11 became hurricanes.

-according to the historical data and the archives of seismic activity.
-Among these, 5 earthquakes reached a magnitude of 5 or more
+according to historical data and seismic archives.
+Among them, 5 earthquakes reached a magnitude of 5 or more

-This is the number of the active volcanoes in the Caribbean
+This is the number of active volcanoes in the Caribbean

-million people affected by the natural hazards in the Caribbean and Latin America, according to the UNFPA ( Fund United Nations for population)
+millions of inhabitants affected by natural risks in the Caribbean and Latin America according to the UNFPA (United Nations Population Fund)

-According to the university of Caen Normandy, if the The caribbean is particularly exposed to the riskthe various territories of the Caribbean are not equal in the face of the risk : some areas are more vulnerable than others.
+According to the University of Caen Normandy, while the if the Caribbean is particularly exposed to hazards,territories are not equally affected: some are more vulnerable than others.

-The climate change, a phenomenon that is more general in nature, may also have an impact on some natural hazards, such as cyclones that scientists predict an increase in the intensity or even the droughts will be more frequent, with longer dry seasons and wet season shorter.
+Le Climate changea more global phenomenon, can also have an impact on certain natural risks, such as cyclones whose scientists predict an increase in intensity or droughts that will be more frequent, with longer dry seasons and shorter wet seasons.

-The recurrence of tropical storms and tidal waves, however, does not to mention the other risks present in the region, including : earthquakes, landslides, volcanic eruptions and floods.
+The recurrence of tropical storms and tidal waves should not however, make us forget the other risks present in the region, namely: earthquakes, ground movements, volcanic eruptions, and floods.

 Menu